della-padula/Elliotable/README.md

 Elliotable is simple library to generate **Timetable** of University.
 If you only add a course, **the course time is automatically calculated** and added to the timetable.

-### What's New in v1.2.0
+### What's New in v1.2.1
-- Long Pressed Gesture Added
-- Click Gesture Added
-- Implementation of Event Delegate Pattern
+- Implementation of Event Delegate, Data Source Delegate Pattern

 ## Korean Version